Comment on "Strong lensing and shadow of Ayon-Beato-Garcia (ABG) nonsingular black hole"

 In the limit of a distant observer ($r_O\to \infty$), if the spacetime is asymptotically flat, \textit{i.e.}, $\lim_{r\to \infty}f(r)=1$ and $\lim_{r\to \infty}h(r)=1$, Eq.~\eqref{eq. rsh} reduces to

 which was used in Ref.~\cite{Ramadhan:2023ogm} to compute the shadow radius.

 While this relation has also been used in numerous studies (Ref.~\cite{Vagnozzi:2022moj} in particular), it is not valid within the ABGBH spacetime.
-The condition $\lim_{r\to \infty}h(r)=1$ does not hold for $h(r)$ in Eq.~\eqref{eq. hr}.
-In fact, one finds
+The condition $\lim_{r\to \infty}h(r)=1$ does not hold for $h_{ABG}(r)$ in Eq.~\eqref{eq. hr}.
+In fact, one finds $\lim_{r\to\infty}h_{ABG}(r)=1/3$, and the shadow radius observed by a distant observer simply becomes